bzurkowski/docker-workshops/port-publishing.md

 The communication succeeds and Nginx server responds with a welcome message.
 This is because the communication happend in the scope of the internal Docker network.

-Subsequently, let's try to communicate with the server via loopback address which is an address from outside of the Docker network:
+Subsequently, let's try to communicate with the server via loopback address which is an address from the outside of the Docker network:

 ```bash
 $ curl http://localhost:80